GRAAL-Research/deepparse/docs/source/index.rst

 Here is deepparse
 =================

-DeepParse is a state-of-the-art library for parsing multinational street addresses using deep learning.
+deepparse is a state-of-the-art library for parsing multinational street addresses using deep learning.

 Use deepparse to: